High School GPA

-Before students even begin choosing their high school classes, they should consider how their GPA will be effected and how colleges will assess them.
-In many cases this means simply choosing classes that will guarantee the best score.
+Before students even begin choosing their high school classes, they should consider how their GPA will be affected and how colleges will assess them.
+In many cases, this means simply choosing classes that will guarantee the best score.
 Many high schools will use a weighted GPA to encourage students to take the accelerated classes that are offered, but this does not generally work out well when it comes time to submit those potentially lower scores to universities.

 Students should be wary of the pressure to have a good GPA.
 They should do their research into schools that interest them.
 If the school assesses their GPA in a particular way then they should be taking classes and getting the grades that would make for the most appealing combination for that particular university.